 What’s the Difference?

-First, you should know that the dental hygienist who performs the anesthesia-free cleaning (a technician from Animal Dental Care) is under the supervision and authority of a licensed veterinarian at our clinic.
-Often times, opponents of anesthesia-free cleaning will cite that the cleanings performed without anesthesia aren’t the same as the cleanings done under anesthesia, but from our perspective, they use the same techniques.
+First, you should know that the dental hygienist who performs the anesthesia-free cleaning is under the supervision and authority of a licensed veterinarian at our clinic.
+Oftentimes, opponents of anesthesia-free cleaning will cite that the cleanings performed without anesthesia aren’t the same as the cleanings done under anesthesia, but from our perspective, they use the same techniques.